jtablesaw/tablesaw/README.md

-#### A note on the next version
+#### A note on the new version

-> Version 0.20, soon to be released, includes a number of fundamental changes.
-It is safe to say that any existing code that uses Tablesaw will require modifications.
+> Version 0.20 includes a number of fundamental changes.
+Any existing code using older versions of Tablesaw will require modifications.
 We regret the inconvenience that results.
 >
-> Two of the biggest changes are the removal of the Smile interface, and the removal of support for several numeric column types.
-In the new release we will support only double precision floating point columns.
-We may at some time revert those changes, but for now they let us focus on Tablesaw's core functionality in manipulating tabular datasets.
+> The biggest change is the removal of support for several numeric column types.
+We now support only double precision floating point columns.
+We may revert those changes in the future, but for now they let us achieve greater quality and stability.
 >
 > The new version also represents a significant improvement in several dimensions.
-All the changes are summarized [here](https://jtablesaw.github.io/tablesaw/changes_in_v_0.2), but it's worth mentioning a couple:
+The changes are summarized [here](https://jtablesaw.github.io/tablesaw/changes_in_v_0.2), but it's worth mentioning a couple:
 >
 > Overall, interfaces for tables and columns are more consistent, general, powerful, and robust.
-Test coverage is up from 44% to 70%.
-When the release goes to Maven Central, documentation will be better, too.
-Overall, this release is a big step forward for Tablesaw.
-We hope you agree.
+Test coverage is up from 44% to nearly 70%.
+Documentation is a little better, too, although it still has great room for improvement.
+Overall, this is a big step forward for Tablesaw.
 >
 > Thank you.